Lifejackets vs Personal Flotation Devices (PFDs)

 Conventional vs Inflatable PFD’s

 Inflatable PFD’s provide another option to choose from.
-Some paddlers like them because of their reduced bulk and coolness in hot weather, but for them to work properly you must understand their operation and maintenance requirements and limitations.
+Some paddlers like them because of their reduced bulk and coolness in hot weather, but for them to work properly you must understand their operation, maintenance requirements and limitations.
 Inflatables come with a choice of inflation options including automatic or manually inflated (you pull a cord) with a CO2 system.
 Both of these system have a back up oral inflater as well.

 - If you’re a kayaker we recommend you avoid any of the auto inflate systems.
 Some auto inflate PFD’s will inflate within seconds of hitting the water others require immersion.
 Either way, a fully inflated inflatable PFD will severely restrict you from being able to climb up onto your kayak for a reentry.
 See our post for a real life story: Kayak Rescue Goes Right